 Morocco is a beautiful country located on the Northwest coast of Africa that borders both the Atlantic Ocean and the Mediterranean Sea.
 When you decide to expand there, you need to consider your different Morocco payroll options, hire the right employees, and make sure your payroll meets all of Morocco’s employment compliance laws.
-Globalization Partners can help with our Employer of Record platform.
+Globalization Partners can help with our Employer of Record solution.
 We’ll set up your payroll for you and handle all compliance, so you can focus on running your company.

 Taxation Rules for Payroll in Morocco